 In the webinar, Jonathan addressed these common issues and offered tactical advice for structuring and guiding one on one meetings, thereby creating a thriving company culture where employees feel seen, heard, and challenged.
-In case you missed it, here is a recording of the first few minutes:

 According to Jonathan, when employees say that they crave more feedback, they mean that they want better feedback in the form of one on one conversations with their direct manager.
 When managers avoid this opportunity, they put way too much pressure on big picture and top down tools like the company vision, goals, OKRs, and KPIs.
 Those are important aspirational tools, but they are insufficient to create meaningful conversations with employees.

 [Tweet “Without an effective 1-on-1 culture, there’s too much pressure on tools like goals and OKRs.”]